-You may arrive at the Royal Festival up to two hours before the start of the ceremony but must aim to arrive at the RFH at least an hour before the start of the ceremony to allow you sufficient time to register, collect your gown and take your seats in the auditorium.
+You may arrive at the Royal Festival up to two hours before the start of the ceremony.
+You should aim to arrive at the RFH at least an hour before the start of the ceremony to allow you sufficient time to register, collect your gown and take your seats in the auditorium.

 Seats in the auditorium may be taken from 10.15am for the morning ceremonies and from 1.45pm for the afternoon ceremonies.
 You and your guests should take your seats in the auditorium no later than 20 minutes prior to the start of the ceremony.
 There will be no admission once the ceremony has started.
 Guests will each need a ticket to enter the auditorium.